Hornbill-Docs/esp-config/esp-config/security/single-sign-on.md

 layout: article-toc
 ---
 # Single Sign-on with SAML 2.0
-The Hornbill platform supports single sign-on as well as policy-based transparent auto provisioning and data updates of both user and guest accounts thus providing enterprise-class user identity integration with your organisations core IT directory services.
+The Hornbill platform supports single sign-on as well as policy-based transparent auto provisioning and data updates of both user and guest accounts thus providing enterprise-class user identity integration with your organizations core IT directory services.

 ## Topics covered
 * Learn about SAML and how it is used by Hornbill